Neural network initialization with nonlinear characteristics and information on hierarchical features: Numerical Experiments

 To discuss the reason for the good performance of the proposed method, we next see the role of each hidden layer, as in Fig.~\ref{fig:FCNN}.
-Figure~\ref{fig:ex_1d_out} depicts the output of the neural network for each method; connecting each hidden layer to the final layer yields the output values.
+Figure~\ref{fig:ex_1d_out} depicts the output of the neural network for each method; connecting the final layer directly to each hidden layer yields the output values.
 Here, we show the results for the neural network with 1024 nodes in all hidden layers.
 One of the remarkable features in Fig.~\ref{fig:ex_1d_out} is that the value of the vertical axis of the ordered method is close to the target function.
 However, the values of the vertical axis of the normal and the reversed methods are not close to the target function.
-Furthermore, the ordered method captures the low-frequency components in the initial layers, which would allow the network to learn effectively.
+Furthermore, the ordered method captures the low-frequency components in the early-stage hidden layers, which would allow the network to learn effectively.
+In Appendix~\ref{sec:appendix}, we show the histograms of the $\lvert \bm{x}_2-\bm{x}_1 \rvert$ and confirm that the proposed method (``ordered'') is effective for capturing the hierarchical features.